 Major in Computer Science

-Our Major programs keep pace with advancements in computer science, and provide a well-balanced foundation in the discpline.
-They cover all aspects and levels of computers and computing.
+Our Major program keeps pace with advancements in computer science, and provides a well-balanced foundation in the discpline.
+It covers all aspects and levels of computers and computing.

-The required courses to complete the general program are listed below, and the required courses for the streams are available at their respective links.
+The required courses to complete the program are listed below.

 Admission